What to do if you feel ill or were exposed to COVID-19

 - Inform your instructor of your absence and contact PUSH at 765-494-1700 if you are symptomatic and need to schedule a test.

-- If you test positive using an at-home COVID-19 test, you should follow the same steps: stay home and away from others.
-For assistance with absence notifications or isolation, contact PPHC at email@example.com.
+- If you test positive using an at-home COVID-19 test, you should: Execute your personal isolation plan, stay away from others as much as possible, and if you must be around other people, wear a face mask.
+You can calculate your isolation period using the CDC calculator.
+For assistance with isolation, contact PPHC at firstname.lastname@example.org.

 Faculty and staff:

 - If you are sick or experiencing any symptoms of COVID-19, stay home.
 If you are at work when symptoms begin, you should go home immediately.

 - If you are symptomatic and need to schedule a test, you can do so through the Center for Healthy Living.

 - Faculty and staff seeking support for COVID-19 will need to work with their primary care provider or the CHL.

 - You can calculate your isolation period and determine when you can return to work using the CDC calculator.